caseman/planar/doc/source/index.rst

 =============================

-Planar is a 2D geometry library for Python designed for use by games and other iteractive applications.
+Planar is a 2D geometry library for Python designed for use by games and other interactive applications.

 Planar was created for use by the `Grease game framework <http://www.pygamesf.org/~casey/grease/doc/>`_, but is distributed as a separate standalone library so that it can be more useful for everyone.